extract

 • Always include the substrate residues from -c/--center.

 • Independent hetero–hetero cutoff (--radius-het2het): adds residues when a substrate hetero atom (non C/H) lies within the specified Å of a protein hetero atom.
-With backbone exclusion enabled the protein atom must be non-backbone.
+With backbone exclusion enabled, the protein atom must be non-backbone.

-• Water handling: HOH/WAT/H2O/DOD/TIP/TIP3/SOL are included by default (--include-h2o).
+• Water handling: HOH / WAT / H2O / DOD / TIP / TIP3 / SOL are included by default (--include-h2o).

-• Forced inclusion: --selected-resn accepts residue IDs (e.g., A:123A).
-See --selected-resn takes residue IDs, not names in CLI Conventions for the residue-ID requirement.
+• Forced inclusion: --selected-resn accepts residue IDs (e.g. A:123A).
+See --selected-resn takes residue IDs (not names) in CLI Conventions for the residue-ID requirement.

 • Neighbor safeguards:

-• When backbone exclusion is off and a residue contacts the substrate with a backbone atom, auto-include the peptide-adjacent N/C neighbors (C–N ≤ 1.9 Å).
-Termini keep caps (N/H* or C/O/OXT).
+• When backbone exclusion is off and a residue contacts the substrate with a backbone atom, the peptide-adjacent N / C neighbors (C–N ≤ 1.9 Å) are auto-included; termini keep caps (N/H* or C/O/OXT).

 • Disulfide bonds (SG–SG ≤ 2.5 Å) bring both cysteines.

-• Isolated residues retain only side-chain atoms; amino-acid backbone atoms (N, CA, C, O, OXT plus N/CA hydrogens) are removed except for PRO/HYP safeguards.
+• Isolated residues retain only side-chain atoms; amino-acid backbone atoms (N, CA, C, O, OXT plus N/CA hydrogens) are removed except for PRO / HYP safeguards.

 • Continuous peptide stretches keep internal backbone atoms; only terminal caps (N/H* or C/O/OXT) are removed.
 TER awareness prevents capping across chain breaks.

-• With --exclude-backbone, main-chain atoms on all non-substrate amino acids are stripped (subject to PRO/HYP safeguards and PRO neighbor retention).
+• With --exclude-backbone, main-chain atoms on all non-substrate amino acids are stripped (subject to PRO / HYP safeguards and PRO neighbor retention).

-• Non-amino-acid residues never lose atoms named like backbone (N/CA/HA/H/H1/H2/H3).
+• Non-amino-acid residues never lose atoms named like backbone (N / CA / HA / H / H1 / H2 / H3).

 Charge summary (--ligand-charge/-l)

-• Unknown residues default to 0 unless --ligand-charge/-l supplies either a total charge (distributed across unknown substrate residues, or all unknowns when no unknown substrate) or a per-resname mapping like GPP:-3,SAM:1.
+Amino acids and common ions draw charges from internal dictionaries; waters are zero.
+Unknown residues default to 0 unless --ligand-charge/-l supplies either a total charge (distributed across unknown substrate residues, or across all unknown residues when there is no unknown substrate residue) or a per-resname mapping like GPP:-3,SAM:1.

 Multi-structure ensembles

-• No -o, multiple inputs → per-file model_<original_basename>.pdb.
+No -o, multiple inputs

-• One -o path → single multi-MODEL PDB.
+One -o path

 CLI options